oat-sa/taohub-articles/forge/Rest.md

 Create a new Test taker
 -----------------------

-You will have to provide some mandatory parameters (in this case the login and the password).\
+You will have to provide some mandatory parameters (in this case the login and the password).<br/>

 For some parameters (Type, language) default values are applied, but you may explicit a different type or language.

 In general, you need to identify the parameters using URIs, for your convenience aliases for the default parameters were added.
 You may defines any other inforamtions according to the properties defined along your test takers.